twilio/twilio-video-app-ios/ForTwilions.md

 1. Run `bundle install` to install the required CocoaPods version.
 1. Run `bundle exec pod install` to install pod dependencies.

-### Credentials
+### Secrets

-1. Make `Credentials` directory.
-1. Download [GoogleService-Info.plist](https://console.firebase.google.com/m/mobilesdk/projects/285008367772/clients/ios%3Acom.twilio.video-app/artifacts/1?param=%5B%22getArtifactRequest%22%2Cnull%2C%22ios%3Acom.twilio.video-app%22%2C%221%22%2C%22285008367772%22%5D&authuser=0) from Firebase Console and copy to `Credentials`.
-1. Copy `VideoApp/Video-TwilioUITests/TestCredentialsStore/TestCredentials.json.example` to `Credentials/TestCredentials.json` and insert correct values for `email_sign_in_user`.
+1. Ask a buddy for `IOSVideoAppSecrets.tar` and extract to the root directory of repo.

 ### Run